My Secret Place: Recording

+Manu Katché, who drums and percussion on "My Secret Place", said in a 1987 interview with Modern Drummer that he became involved with the recording sessions for "My Secret Place" around the time of the Amnesty International tour.
+Mitchell had been looking for a drummer for her Chalk Mark in a Rainstorm album and selected him after listening to his playing on Gabriel's So album.

 On "My Secret Place", Mitchell expended an entire reel of tape by layering the same guitar part 24 times.
-She rationalized this decision as a means to make her guitar more prominent in the mix, believing that the guitar overdubs would "beef up" certain sections and make the chord changes more noticeable.
+She thought that these guitar overdubs would render her guitar more prominent in the mix and "beef up" certain sections, thus making the chord changes more noticeable.
 Mitchell executed these guitar parts on a Martin D-28 acoustic guitar and utilized a guitar tuning of C# G# D# F# G# C#.

 Lyrics and release

 Lyrically, the song details a story about moving from New York City to the Colorado mountains with a loved one.
 Mitchell described "My Secret Place" as the only love song on Chalk Mark in a Rain Storm and said that she wanted it to resemble "Song of Solomon, where you can't tell what gender it is."
 She said that the song was about "the threshold of intimacy" and "the uniting spirit of two people at the beginning of a relationship."

 On May 23, 1988, "My Secret Place" was issued as a single in the UK by Geffen Records with the song "Number One" included as the B-side.
 That same month, the song was serviced to adult contemporary radio stations in the United States; according to Radio & Records, it was among the most added songs in that format during the week of May 27, 1988.